 That’s what happened to those who disobeyed Paul’s warning.
 After facing a severe northern gale, they found themselves smashed up against a reef, pummeled by the relentless waves.
 Paul reminded them of his initial warning but told them God had shown him in a dream that, although they would run aground and lose the ship, He would spare every life on board who would remain with the vessel.

-The sailors tried to avoid the coming trial which their disobedience had brought on the created.
+The sailors tried to avoid the coming trial which their disobedience had created.
 They attempted to steal away in the night, and escape from the ship on lifeboats.
 At this, Paul ordered the soldiers to cut the lifeboats from the ship.
 And fortunately, by this time, the centurion believed and heeded his instruction.

 The great irony of the story emerges at this point.
 At first, God had forbidden them to get on the ship, but now He prohibits them from EXITING the same boat!
 Through every twist and turn–the arrogance of the captain, the deafness of the centurion, the storm, the reef, the lifeboats, and the panic of the sailors–God had purposed to use this situation to bring these people to a place of humble obedience to His will.
 Had they submitted to the voice of God through Paul in the beginning, their journey to humility would’ve been relatively quick and painless.
 They didn’t have to endure the harrowing voyage and the loss of their ship — they had to be reduced to a place of obedience to God, and the catastrophe wouldn’t end till they had learned that.